koxu1996/koxu1996.github.io/Upgrade-to-Casper-node-v1.4.5.md

       "protocol_version": "1.4.5"
     }

 If you see `null` after waiting for a few minutes, then your upgrade staging was not executed successfully.

+## OpenSSL security update

+OpenSSL bug that was patched has the possibility of affecting nodes.
+This has been communicated on various channels previously and you may have updated it already.

+To verify the version, run:

+    sudo apt show openssl

+If you see older versions than 1.1.1f-1ubuntu2.12 (20.04) or 1.1.1-1ubuntu2.1~18.04.15 (18.04), you should upgrade with:

+    sudo apt update
+    sudo apt install openssl

+This will NOT restart your node.
+The new version of OpenSSL will only be picked up with a restart.
+You can wait for 1.4.5 to activate or manually restart your node to use the update OpenSSL immediately.